-As stated in the previous section, when a replication replica is synchronizing with its master, it will block all DB operations until the synchronization is completed.
-You can turn off this behavior (see Managing Blocking Operations (page 52)), but for replicas that have been out of touch from their master for a very long time, this may not be enough.
+As stated in the previous section, when a replication replica is synchronizing with its master, it will block DB operations at some points during this process until the synchronization is completed.
+You can turn off this behavior (see Managing Blocking Operations (page 51)), but for replicas that have been out of touch from their master for a very long time, this may not be enough.

 If a replica has been out of touch from its master long enough, it may find that it is not possible to perform synchronization.
-When this happens, by default the master and replica internally decided to completely re-initialize the replica.
+When this happens, by default the master and replica internally decide to completely re-initialize the replica.
 This re-initialization involves discarding the replica's current database(s) and transferring new ones to it from the master.
-Depending on the size of the master's databases, this can take a long time, during which time the replica will be complete non-responsive when it comes to performing database operations.
+Depending on the size of the master's databases, this can take a long time, during which time the replica will be completely non-responsive when it comes to performing database operations.

 It is possible that there is a time of the day when it is better to perform a replica re-initialization.
-Or, you simply might want to decide to bring the replica up to speed by restoring it's databases using a hot-backup taken from the master.
+Or, you simply might want to decide to bring the replica up to speed by restoring its databases using a hot-backup taken from the master.
 Either way, you can decide to prevent automatic-initialization of your replica.
 To do this specify DB_REP_CONF_NOAUTOINIT to DB_ENV->rep_set_config() and then specify 1 to the onoff parameter.
 (Specify 0 to turn the feature off.)